emicklei/graphql-client-gen/README.md

 	// if you need to pass headers then use http.NewRequest instead resp , err = http.Post("http://your.service/api", "application/json", requestReader)

+## inject the schema version

+Using a directive, you can provide version information about the schema.
+The following example shows how to define this

+	directive @version(name:String="dev") on SCHEMA

+	schema @version(name:"v1.0.0") {
+		query: Query
+		mutation: Mutation
+	}

+Then the generator will initialize a constant in queries.go such as:

+	const SchemaVersion = "v1.0.0"

 ### todo

 - make optional arguments for function